 Aim To commence a service review Key activities in this stage The SLT decides to undertake a service review.
 A Review Sponsor is appointed (an SLT member).
 A Project Plan is developed by Corporate and Service Planning Lead and the manager responsible for the service.
 Who is involved The SLT Strategy and Governance Team who delivers and/or supports the service Outputs produced during this stage Project Plan Things to think about Do I have any previous experience of service reviews?
 How am I feeling about a review of services I'm involved in providing?
 What data might be needed to inform the review?
 How easy is it to source?
 Are there any days/dates/periods that should be flagged in the project plan?
 Who else in the organisation is involved in delivering this service?
-Once the SLT decides to commence a service review, developing a project p should be relatively fast.
-A kick-off meeting will be held firstly with the service manager (Business Lea and then the service delivery team (Review Participants - Internal) will intro the process, gather data for the project plan, and agree on how the project proceed and how the team will work together.
-There is a second opportunithe Discover stage to invite internal participants to the team if they're misse this stage.
+Timeframe Who else in the organisation is involved in derivering this service?
+Once the SLT decides to commence a service review, developing a project plan should be relatively fast.
+A kick-off meeting will be held firstly with the service manager (Business Lead), and then the service delivery team (Review Participants - Internal) will introduce the process, gather data for the project plan, and agree on how the project will proceed and how the team will work together.
+There is a second opportunity in the Discover stage to invite internal participants to the team if they're missed at this stage.
 Expected delivery timeframe: 2-3 weeks Templates Project Plan (see Appendix 5)